Swansboro, North Carolina

-Retirees Find Welcoming Residents and a Simpler Lifestyle in the Homey Coastal Village of Swansboro, North Carolina
+A Quaint Downtown, Abundant Water Recreation, Friendly Residents and a Simpler Way of Life Await in the Little Coastal Village of Swansboro, North Carolina

 Founded in 1783 and nestled between the Intracoastal Waterway and the White Oak River on North Carolina's mid-coast, quaint, homey Swansboro (population 3,200) got its start as a shipbuilding center.
 After the Great Depression, it transformed itself into a fishing village and remains one today.
 Just 70 miles northeast of Wilmington, Swansboro has been growing but is still mostly off the national radar.
 Residents enjoy clean beaches, unspoiled boating areas, a cute downtown waterfront and plentiful fishing spots.
 Laid back and unassuming, this friendly community is popular with fishermen, families and reitees.

 Forty percent of the population is age 45 or better, and most residents lean to the right politically.
 Thirty-two percent of locals hold at least a four year collge degree.
-The town has more than doubled in size during the last couple of decades, and racial diversity is minimal.
-The crime rate is below the national average, and the cost of living meets the national average.
+The town has grown by nearly 30% within the last decade, and racial diversity is minimal.
+The crime rate meets the national average.
+The cost of living is 12% below the national average.

 North Carolina is somewhat friendly when it come to taxes and retirement.
 Social Security is still exempt from taxation and some state and federal retirement benefits are exempt if the employee had five or more years of service as of August 12, 1989.
 Other retirement income is taxed at 5.75%, although singles receive a $7,500 exemption and married couples receive a $15,000 exemption.
 There is also a tax credit for long term care insurance premiums, up to $350 per person per year.
-Real estate is assessed at 100% of fair market value, but people age 65 or better with less than $29,500 annual income may have the greater of $25,000 or 50% of the appraised value of their home excluded from the taxpayer's assessment.
-For people making between $29,501 and $44,250, property taxes are no more than 5% of their income.
+Real estate is assessed at 100% of fair market value, but people age 65 or better with less than $31,500 annual income may have the greater of $25,000 or 50% of the appraised value of their home excluded from the taxpayer's assessment.
+For people earning $31,500 per year or less, property taxes are no more than 4% of their income.
 The state also has a circuit breaker tax deference program in place for residents age 65 or better.
-In Swansboro, the annual taxes on a $198,000 home are approximately $1,585.
+In Swansboro, the annual taxes on a $235,000 home are approximately $1,850.

 Swansboro is on the southern end of an oceanfront stretch known as the Crystal Coast.
 This line of sand includes some Outer Banks coastline, some Inner Banks coastline where Swansboro is located and a handful of other beach towns.
 By land, North Carolina Highway 24 (NC-24) is the only way in and out of Swansboro.
 Even though this hamlet is known as "The Friendly City by the Sea," it is usually overlooked as people pass through on their way to a beach community named Emerald Isle, which is a little father east and directly on the Atlantic Ocean.

-The good citizens of Swansboro, however, do not seem to mind that their home is often paid little attention by vacationers since this it is this fact that has helped it retain its mellow charm and mellow way of life.
+Swansboro residents, however, do not seem to mind that their home is often paid little attention by vacationers since it is this fact that has helped it retain its mellow charm.
 An estuary brimming with dolphins, herons and ospreys is just beyond the waterfront.
 Boats of all shapes and sizes bob in the water, and gentle waves lap at the docks.
 The sea air soothes, and the relaxed, authentic coastal ambiance entices.
 Before long, the spell is cast, and nearly all who enter Swansboro feel right at home.

 There are enough service providers, such as dentists, veterinarians and handymen, to meet most needs.
 Retail chain stores such as Lowe's Home Improvement, Walgreen's and Wal-Mart are on town outskirts or within a short drive.